Living Paycheck to Paycheck? Project Your Income and Expenses Using a Daily Budget

-If you’re a Two-Dollar Bill member or higher, a daily budget and instructional videos are included in the financial worksheets package.
+If you’re a member at The Self-Starter level or higher, a daily budget and instructional videos are included in the financial worksheets package.
 If you’re not a member, click below to learn about all the great benefits!

 You’ll start by adding today’s date in the upper right hand corner.
 If you’re using the Excel spreadsheet the dates will then populate down the left hand side of the page.
 If you’re using the PDF you’ll need to add the future dates manually.

 Then, add in the current balance of your checking account (minus any pending transactions) at the top of the page.
 This is the starting point for your daily budget.

 What you’ll do next is where the power of the daily budget becomes clear.